TedHearne

 Praised for his "tough edge and wildness of spirit," and "topical, politically sharp-edged works" (The New York Times), composer, singer and bandleader Ted Hearne creates music inspired by the overlay of different viewpoints and their sonic possibilities.
 His are personal and multi-dimensional works that often explore unconventional interactions of text and music, and are rooted in a sense of inquiry.
 Pitchfork called Hearne's work "some of the most expressive socially engaged music in recent memory -- from any genre," and Alex Ross wrote in The New Yorker that Hearne's music "holds up as a complex mirror image of an information-saturated, mass-surveillance world, and remains staggering in its impact."

-Recent major works include the upcoming recording of his acclaimed project Farming with The Crossing, which will be released on Deathbomb Arc this Autumn; Over and over vorbei nicht vorbei for Komische Oper Berlin; and Elektra on London's West End, starring Brie Larson, for which he wrote the music.
+Recent major works include the upcoming recording of his acclaimed project Farming with The Crossing, which will be released on Deathbomb Arc this Autumn; Over and over vorbei nicht vorbei for Komische Oper Berlin; and Daniel Fish's Elektra on London's West End, starring Brie Larson in a translation by Anne Carson, for which he wrote the music.

 Hearne's Sound From the Bench, a cantata for choir, electric guitars and drums setting texts from U.S. Supreme Court oral arguments and inspired by the idea of corporate personhood, was a finalist for the 2018 Pulitzer PrizePlace, Hearne’s work written with poet Saul Williams and director Patricia McGregor, was nominated for two GRAMMY Awards and was a finalist for the 2021 Pulitzer Prize.